marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-30-from-microservices-to-kubernetes-with-quarkus-2.markdown

 ![kubernetes-architecture]({{site.baseurl}}/assets/img/starevent-quarkus-2/prometheus-kubernetes-1.png)

 We can notice that there are two targets one for event service and another for reservation service.
-Is also possible to notice the labels that we exported from kubernetes pod.
-Thanks to our configuration, Promethus is able to follow the kubernetes status and update the pods that are running our services.
+It is also possible to notice the labels that we exported from Kubernetes pod.
+Thanks to our configuration, Prometheus is able to follow the Kubernetes status and update the pods that are running our services.

-What happen if a scale event appen?
+What happens in case of a scale event?
 Let's simulate a scale up event:
 {% highlight bash %}
 kubectl scale deployment/starevent-event --replicas=5
 {% endhighlight %}

-If we update the promethus target page:
+If we update the Promethus target page:

 ![kubernetes-architecture]({{site.baseurl}}/assets/img/starevent-quarkus-2/prometheus-kubernetes-2.png)

 Notice that the targets are 6, 5 for event services and 1 for the reservation service.

-If are now interested on the application metrics whe need to connect to the grafana service:
+If are now interested on the application metrics we need to connect to the Grafana service:
 {% highlight bash %}
 kubectl port-forward service/grafana 3000
 {% endhighlight %}
 and open a page from the browser [http://127.0.0.1:3000](http://127.0.0.1:3000)

-To see some data in graphics, I decided to create a simple jmeter load test to invoke randomically services to inject traffic in the system.
+To see some data in graphics, I decided to create a simple jmeter load test to inject traffic into the system.
 You can find the source of jmeter file here: [JMeter load test](https://github.com/marcelloraffaele/starevent-quarkus/blob/b1.1-monitoring/loadtest/loadtest.jmx)

 ![kubernetes-architecture]({{site.baseurl}}/assets/img/starevent-quarkus-2/grafana-kubernetes-1.png)

 ## Clean up
-When we finish to play with the arhitecture, we can clean everything and release the created resources:
+When we finish to play with the architecture, we can clean everything and release the created resources:
 {% highlight yaml %}
 kubectl delete -f monitoring.yaml kubectl delete -f application-frontend.yaml